AAswordman/ps-online/README.md

-# An online Photoshop Tool
+# An online photonship Tool

 This page was originally created by Photopea and later adapted by PhotoXie.
 I have downloaded it for my personal use.